ahmedhassayoune/ahmedhassayoune/README.md

 <!-- About section -->
 ---
-✨ I'm a 4th year undergraduate student at <a href="https://www.epita.fr/en/">EPITA</a> in Paris.
+✨ I'm a 4th year undergraduate student at <a href="https://www.epita.fr/en/">EPITA</a> in Paris specializing in computer vision and AI.

 <h4 align ="left"> Weekly stats </h4>